Britain’s ‘hot’ fugitive is now in police custody after his mug shot went viral

 “In this instance, a wanted man’s criminal tendencies are seemingly overlooked due to his good looks,” he said of Cahill.
 “Somehow, his perceived beauty enables people to ignore his other clearly signposted personality flaws.”

-At the time Meeks went viral, for instance, he was facing five weapons charges and one gang charge — and was dubbed by one officer “one of the most violent criminals in the Stockton area.”
-He later became a model.
+At the time photos of Meeks went viral, for instance, he was facing five weapons charges and one gang charge — and was dubbed by one officer “one of the most violent criminals in the Stockton area.”
+He later became a fashion model.

 His rise from Internet fame to the public eye came after comments such as “felonies … shmellonies … who cares!?!?” and “Bad boys yum yum” appeared on images of Meeks in 2014.
 Pictures of his court appearances earned national media attention.

 The Internet may make such comments about a convict’s appearance feel very low-stakes.
-“When we comment online about someone we don’t know, have never met and are never likely to meet, it doesn’t feel so real or intimidating,” Navarra said, adding that it is the “physical and emotional disconnect” that also empowers trolls to abuse strangers online.
+“When we comment online about someone we don’t know, have never met and are never likely to meet, it doesn’t feel so real or intimidating,” Navarra said, adding that it is this “physical and emotional disconnect” that also empowers trolls to abuse strangers online.

 On the Internet, it is “the level of separation,” Navarra said, that allows social media users “to act and respond in ways that seem at odds with society’s expectations in other environments.”

-It is a phenomenon that has happened in England before: In 2019, another British criminal wanted on recall to prison named Oliver Hargreaves, from East Yorkshire, was also widely compared to Meeks — and called the “U.K.'s hottest criminal” after police posted his mug shot to social media.
-“I’m going to do society a favour and look for this man,” wrote one fan as comments flooded in.
+The phenomenon has occurred in England before: In 2019, another British criminal, Oliver Hargreaves from East Yorkshire, who was wanted on recall to prison, also was widely compared to Meeks — and called the “U.K.’s hottest criminal” after police posted his mug shot on social media.
+“I’m going to do society a favour and look for this man,” one fan wrote as comments flooded in.

 In this case, police appear to have deleted their initial post seeking Cahill’s return — and along with it, the scores of comments.
 Their most recent post announcing his capture after the “appeal [that] was previously circulated” does not include that mug shot.